ua-chjb/portfolio-beer-democracy/README.md

 # portfolio-beer-democracy
-data from three sources on beer consumption, population, and "DQ" by country
+data from three sources on beer consumption, population, and democratic quality, sorted by country and year